aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.6.rst.txt

     'TESTS:\syntax\raise_syntax_error56.py'
     beyond the location indicated by --> and ^.

+       1: """Should raise SyntaxError: can't assign to operator
        2: or (Python 3.8) cannot assign to operator"""
        3:
     -->4: a + 1 = 2